GuandongTao/ML-Projects-7773/3-Kalman-Filter-Based-Pair-Trading/README.md

 document for reference).
 The hand-written derivation is attached.

 (b).
 Code up the pair trading strategy and compare rolling regression vs Kalman filtering.

+Critical issue: The construction of the model is highly likely to be flawed.
+There's no way the model achieves 100-fold return.
+Action items:
+(1).
+Check-up model.
+Some first-line items are based on random generation from uniform distribution.
+This might be a flawed plausible approach, as each randseed returns very different results
+(2).
+Vectorization of trading strategies and backtesting functions (3).
+Pair quality validation - correlation/cointegration check (e.g. ARCH, GARCH, etc.)